What Difficulties are Faced by Self-Taught Programmers?

 One of the major difficulties for the newbies in the self-taught programming path is to find out worthwhile and relevant learning resources for themselves.
 They often need to spend an adequate amount of time looking for enriching content and learning material.
 And as there are thousands and thousands of online resources available over the web, it becomes more difficult for individuals to opt for the valuable one.
 In addition, many times you come across such learning resources that consist of several unnecessary or irrelevant topics or lack several crucial topics – hence you need to be very concerned while picking out the learning material as the substandard resources will not only waste your crucial time but can also make you lose your interest towards your programming goals.

 2. Lack of Consistency throughout the Entire Learning Journey

-Another difficulty that is often faced by self-taught programmers is to maintain consistency from beginning to the end.
-Generally, we all start to learn anything new with great enthusiasm and consistency but as time passes we somehow start to lose interest that leads us to make some unnecessary breaks in the learning process.
+Another difficulty that is often faced by self-taught programmers is maintaining consistency from beginning to end.
+Generally, we all start to learn anything new with great enthusiasm and consistency but as time passes we somehow start to lose interest which leads us to make some unnecessary breaks in the learning process.
 And, particularly in the programming domain, you can’t afford this irregular learning approach to become a proficient programmer.
-Though, if you’re really found yourself not in a mood to learn any concept or topic on a particular day – you can opt for revising previous concepts and also recommended solving the practice problems on GeeksforGeeks, etc. to not break the ongoing learning rhythm.
+Though, if you’re really found yourself not in the mood to learn any concept or topic on a particular day – you can opt for revising previous concepts and also recommended solving the practice problems on GeeksforGeeks, etc. to not break the ongoing learning rhythm.

 3. Higher Chances of Impostor’s Syndrome